Solar System planets: order, facts, how to observe

 Perhaps our world’s most striking feature is its Moon.
 Created by a colossal crash between a Mars-sized planetoid and the proto-Earth, ours is the largest natural satellite in the Solar System relative to its planet’s size.

 The two bodies have a huge affect on each other.
-The Moon’s pull on our oceans creates the tides, and our planet’s pull has gradually reduced the Moon’s momentum so that its rotation is locked – which is why we always see the same familiar face when we look up at the Man in the Moon.
+The Moon’s pull on our oceans creates the tides, and our planet’s pull has gradually reduced the Moon’s momentum so that its rotation is locked – which is why we always see the same side of the Moon.

 Mars